 - Arctic sea ice cover is declining by about 4% per decade, and predictions have said that the Arctic waters could have completely ice- free Summers by 2050, and possibly even sooner.

-- Climate change has already had an impact on Arctic terrestrial, freshwater and marine ecosystems.
+- Climate change is having a huge impact on Arctic terrestrial, freshwater and marine ecosystems and it is breaking down this critical cooling system.

 - Arctic waters are becoming increasingly acidic, with a recent US study showing that within the next 15-20 years marine species with hard shells- such as lobster and crab, will find it increasingly difficult to build their shells.